Sub6/asus-flow-x13-linux/README.md

 # Things to do to install Linux on the Asus ROG Flow X13

-This shall be the guide to install Linux or in this particular case Pop!_OS on the Asus ROG Flow X13.
+This shall be a guide on how to install Pop!_OS on the Asus ROG Flow X13.
 Partly forked from [this repo](https://github.com/CO-1/asus-flow-x13-linux)

 ## Preparation